 As previously noted on expectations, it’s good to keep in mind that significantly visible improvements from HPR’s heavy lifting come only after at least 3 months of continuous use, but clinical studies have demonstrated a fairly dramatic reduction in the appearance of lines and wrinkles around the eyes after only 14 days.

 Introducing our Vitamin C: Tetrahexyldecyl Ascorbate (THDA)

 We’ve been long-time fans of Vitamin C, even though traditionally Vitamin C is not a fan of being formulated with.
 Before advancements in vitamin A came along, Vitamin C and its derivatives were some of the strongest antioxidant candidates in ‘clean’ skincare for fading hyperpigmentation, brightening, repairing photodamage, and helping to restore a certain bounce to the skin.

 In this post, we are not going to deep dive into the mechanics of how Vitamin C works as an ingredient.
 If you would like a more technical crash course in all things Vitamin C, we highly recommend you check out our ‘101’ here before continuing on.

-THDA is a very stable, fat-soluble ester of Vitamin C, making it ideal for enhanced penetration into the hydrophobic epidermis and into the dermis - something that L-ascorbic acid (the most common form of Vitamin C) cannot do unassisted.
+THDA is a very stable, fat-soluble ester of Vitamin C, making it ideal for enhanced penetration into the hydrophobic epidermis and into the dermis - something that L-ascorbic acid (the most pure, original form of Vitamin C) is challenged at and cannot do unassisted.
 By itself, this ingredient has the following benefits: